zhang-dut/yolov8-pytorch/docs/datasets/classify/mnist.md

 ---
 comments: true
-description: Detailed guide on the MNIST Dataset, a benchmark in the machine learning community for image classification tasks.
-Learn about its structure, usage and application.
-keywords: MNIST dataset, Ultralytics, image classification, machine learning, computer vision, deep learning, AI, dataset guide
+description: Learn about the MNIST dataset, a large database of handwritten digits commonly used for training various image processing systems and machine learning models.
 ---

 # MNIST Dataset